 Medicare Supplement Plan J is a policy that helps pay out-of-pocket expenses.
-This plan has been discontinued for new enrollees.
+Medicare has discontinued this plan for new enrollees.

-Medicare supplement insurance, also known as Medigap, are policies that help pay for costs incurred by coinsurance, deductibles, and copayments.
+Medicare supplement insurance plans, also known as Medigap, help pay for the costs that people with original Medicare incur, such as coinsurance, deductibles, and copayments.

-Private insurance companies sell Medigap policies, which must follow Medicare rules.
+Private insurance companies administer Medigap policies, which must follow Medicare rules.
 Some Medigap policies become unavailable when Medicare benefits change.

-Medicare supplement insurance (Medigap) plans fill in the “gaps” in Medicare parts A and B. They help to cover out-of-pocket expenses such as:
+Medicare supplement insurance (Medigap) plans fill the “gaps” in Medicare parts A and B, which include some essentials — such as prescription drugs — and out-of-pocket expenses.
+These expenses include:

-- Deductibles: These are what a person must pay themselves before the insurance starts paying.
+- Deductibles: This is the amount that a person must pay before the insurance starts paying.

-- Coinsurance: This is a percentage of the cost of care a person pays once they have fully paid their deductible.
-Coinsurance is often around 20% of a particular service.
+- Coinsurance: This is a percentage amount that a person pays toward their healthcare costs once they have fully paid their deductible.
+Coinsurance is often about 20% of a particular service.

-- Copayments: This is the fixed amount a person pays at each provider visit.
+- Copayments: A person pays this fixed amount at each provider visit.

-- Excess charges: This is a charge a person is responsible for paying in addition to any applicable coinsurance and copayment, in the event that a provider charges more than Medicare approves for a service (allowed in some states).
+- Excess charges: A person is responsible for paying this charge in addition to any applicable coinsurance and copayment.
+Excess charges often apply when a provider charges more than Medicare approves for a service, which some states allow.

-Until 2010, Medicare Supplement Plan J was one of several Medigap plans available to buy, and due to the benefits the policy offered, it was one of the most popular.
+Until 2010, Medicare Supplement Plan J was one of several available Medigap plans.
+Anecdotal evidence suggests that the benefits that the policy offered made it one of the most popular.

-- Part A hospital costs for 365 days after Medicare benefits are finished
+- Part A hospital costs for 365 days after Medicare benefits are exhausted

-- Part A coinsurance up to 365 days after Medicare benefits are finished
+- Part A coinsurance up to 365 days after Medicare benefits are exhausted

 - Part A yearly deductible